Greymagic27/XRayHunter/README.md

 * [CoreProtect](https://www.spigotmc.org/resources/coreprotect.8631/)

 XRayHunter is a plugin created by R4zorax.
-I have been maintaining it for a few years for my own purposes, but I think XRayHunter is a very good tool so I think it should be available to everyone.
+I have been maintaining it for a few years for my own purposes, but I think XRayHunter is a very good tool, so I think it should be available to everyone.
 R4zorax has given me permission to do this.
 His original work can be found [here](https://github.com/rlf/XRayHunter).